ALASKA WILDLIFE

 When departing Whittier, the tunnel opens on the hour for 15 minutes.
 The last tunnel opening is 11:00 PM.

-Which cruise fits best with the train or bus schedule?
+Which cruise fits best with the train or coach schedule?

 Where do I check in after I arrive by train or coach?